abitha-data/Project_1/README.md

 ## 📊 PhonePe Transaction Insights – End-to-End Data Analytics Project
   ###  Interactive Dashboard • SQL Analysis • Python EDA • Streamlit App
-### 📱💸 PhonePe – Overview

-   PhonePe is India’s leading digital payments and financial services platform built on the UPI system, allowing users to easily send and receive money 💸, recharge mobiles 📱, pay electricity/water/gas bills 🔌💧, shop online 🛒, and make QR-code payments in offline stores 🏪.
-Launched in 2015 and later acquired by Flipkart, PhonePe has grown to over 350 million+ users 👥 and is accepted by more than 3 crore merchants across India.
-Apart from payments, PhonePe also offers insurance services 🛡️, mutual fund & gold investments 💹, and various financial products.
-It focuses heavily on security with UPI PIN protection and encryption 🔐.
-PhonePe also publishes the ‘PhonePe Pulse’ dataset, providing state-wise and district-wise insights into India’s digital payment trends, which is used widely for analytics and research 📊.
-Overall, PhonePe plays a major role in India’s digital economy and cashless movement 🇮🇳.
-### ⭐ 📊 PhonePe Pulse – Overview

-   PhonePe Pulse is India’s first open digital payments data platform that provides state-wise and district-wise insights on UPI transactions, user growth, app engagement, and insurance trends.
-It offers detailed data on transaction volume 🔢, value 💰, and user behaviour 👥 across different years and quarters.
-The entire dataset is publicly available on the PhonePe Pulse GitHub repository, which this project uses for ETL, SQL analysis, and dashboard visualizations.
-Overall, PhonePe Pulse helps understand India’s fast-growing cashless economy 🇮🇳📈.

 ### ⭐ 📊 PhonePe Transaction Insights – Project Overview